 Conway is a tiny coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 87 people and just one neighborhood, Conway is the 328th largest community in Washington.
-Conway has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Much of the housing stock in Conway was built prior to World War II, making it one of the older and more historic towns in the country.

 Conway home prices are not only among the most expensive in Washington, but Conway real estate also consistently ranks among the most expensive in America.